JFK: Coming of Age in the American Century, 1917–1956: Why England Slept, 1940

-Kennedy's Senior thesis at Harvard, Why England Slept, demonstrated his knowledge that carefully studied, yet timely actions were the key to making effective foreign policy decisions, and that cool objectivity, and pragmatism should be the guiding rule.
-As Logevall observed, in his Senior thesis, the 21-year-old Kennedy already had a "commitment to an unsentimental realism in international affairs".
+Logevall believed that Kennedy's senior thesis at Harvard, which was later titled Why England Slept, demonstrated his awareness that carefully studied, yet timely actions were the key to making effective foreign policy decisions, and that cool objectivity and pragmatism should be the guiding rule.
+As Logevall observed, in his senior thesis, the 21-year-old Kennedy already had a "commitment to an unsentimental realism in international affairs".
 Kennedy reasoned "foreign threats could not be dealt with by ignoring them or wishing them away", rather "they must be confronted by clearheaded and informed calculation".
-Though the book detailed the reasons why Great Britain was not ready for Nazi invasion in 1939, rather than castigating the popular appeasement policy that the British government then pursued, it was notable for taking the uncommon stance that if Great Britain had confronted Nazi Germany earlier it would have been far more disastrous for her than the delay caused by the appeasement policies of Chamberlain and other British leaders.
-The thesis's publication as a novel in 1940, largely due to the efforts and financing of Joseph Kennedy, elevated JFK's public image and aided in his future political aspirations, which had not yet fully taken form.
+Logevall noted that though Why England Slept detailed the reasons why Great Britain was not ready for Nazi invasion in 1939, rather than castigating what many consider the popular appeasement policy that the British government then pursued under Chamberlain, Kennedy was noted for taking the uncommon stance that if Great Britain had confronted Nazi Germany earlier it would have been far more disastrous for her than the delay caused by the appeasement policies of Chamberlain and other British leaders.
+Logevall observed, as have other historians, that Kennedy's Harvard College thesis's publication in 1940, largely due to the connections and financing of Joseph Kennedy, elevated JFK's public image and aided in his future political aspirations, which had not yet fully taken form.
+Despite Joseph Kennedy's isolationist views, Logevall also noted that Kennedy's senior thesis, and the influence of his Harvard government professors influenced his strong anti-fascist views, and his strong belief that America should enter WWII against Germany.
+Logevall observed that this point highlighted that at an early age, John Kennedy's political views were distinct from his father's.

 As noted by David Nasaw, a Joseph P. Kennedy historian, JFK also concluded that Prime Minister Chamberlain "had no choice but to appease Hitler because an antiwar, antimilitary British public had refused to spend money in the 1930s on maintaining and modernizing the British army, navy and air force".
-In blaming the public, rather than the leaders of Great Britain, Kennedy walked a middle line, not casting excessive blame on either Chamberlain or Churchill for their leadership, but setting an example for future generations on the need to maintain a powerful military, a theme he took into his public life and Presidency.
-The book was interpreted by some critics as an excuse for his father's appeasement of Hitler while acting as Ambassador to Great Britain, but it was more accurately a carefully studied statement on the importance of readiness in the face of potential war.
+It could also be noted that the American government limited spending on re-arming after WWI.
+This could also be partly attributed to public opinion against rearmament, partly as a result of the hardships inflicted by WWI.
+In blaming the public, rather than the leaders of Great Britain, Kennedy walked a middle line.
+Logevall noted that Kennedy did not cast blame on either Chamberlain or Churchill for their leadership, but observed the need for future generations to maintain a powerful military, a theme he took into his public life and presidency.
+Kennedy showed his early understanding of moderation and diplomacy by offering the view that rearming Britain in the 1920s and 1930s would have been expedient, without criticizing the members of Parliament who failed to take this course.